 I could not be a cop.

-They see things that we don't see, but yet we are uh demonizing them in a way that will ruin and wreck our society.
+They see things that we don't see, but yet we are demonizing them in a way that will ruin and wreck our society.

-And our young people must understand that the police officer is there to protect and preserve to serve, and we do have bad everything, Sean.
+And our young people must understand that the police officer is there to protect and preserve, to serve.

-We have bad politicians, we have bad radio hosts, we have bad preachers, we have all types of bad folks.
+We have all types of bad folks.

 And so naturally, every once in a while, we're going to run into a bad situation with police officers, but they are there for the greater good.